Gemini grows six hundred forty three percent without anyone noticing

 Integration strategy and technical deployment 🚀

 Gemini's growth relies on Google's infrastructure.
 By being embedded in the main search engine, Gmail's writing suggestions, and the mobile's voice functions, the AI acts as an invisible assistant.
-Technically, this reduces friction of use: it requires no downloads or additional registrations.
+Technically, this reduces friction in usage: it requires no downloads or additional registrations.
 Google deploys the model in the background, offering contextual responses without the user activating anything.
-It is a forced but effective adoption.
+It's a forced but effective adoption.

 The user thinks they decide, but Google already did it for them 🤔

 The curious thing is that no one asked to use Gemini.
 One day you search for the weather, the next Gemini suggests a poem for your aunt.
 And you can't complain, because technically you just wanted to know if it would rain.
 Google has turned you into an AI user without you signing anything.
-It's like waking up with a tenant at home who has already rearranged the furniture.
+It's like waking up with a tenant in the house who has already rearranged the furniture.
 Comfortable, yes.
 But a bit unsettling.